Non-recurring engineering

 NRE activities are generally one-time efforts that occur during the development phase, as opposed to recurring costs associated with ongoing production or maintenance.
-In industries such as semiconductor manufacturing or automotive engineering, NRE often covers costs related to tooling, prototyping, and initial validation of custom hardware or software solutions.
+In industries such as semiconductor manufacturing or automotive engineering, NRE often covers costs related to tooling, prototyping, and initial validation of hardware or software solutions.

 The concept of full product NRE as described above may lead readers to believe that NRE expenses are unnecessarily high.
 However, focused NRE wherein small amounts of NRE money can yield large returns by making existing product changes is an option to consider as well.
 A small adjustment to an existing assembly may be considered, in order to use a less expensive or improved subcomponent or to replace a subcomponent which is no longer available.
 In the world of embedded firmware, NRE may be invested in code development to fix problems or to add features where the costs to implement are a very small percentages of an immediate return.
 Chrysler found such a way to repair a transmission problem by investing trivial NRE dollars into computer firmware to fix a mechanical problem to save some tens of millions of dollars in mechanical repairs to transmissions in the field.

 NRE-concepts-as-financial-investments are loss control tools considered part of manufacturing profit enhancement.